 Talk about it

-If you can’t meet people face-to-face, you can still talk to them about how you’re feeling.
+Whether you’re meeting people face-to-face or in person, you can talk to them about how you’re feeling.
 It’s important to realise that you’re not going through this alone – many of your peers and friends will also be feeling a little anxious about getting their results.

 Talking the time to speak with those people you’re close to about how you’re feeling can help.
 Not only does it give you the chance to identify what it is you’re worried about, but it also lets you start making plans for various situations.
 What’s more, your friends and family can give you some perspective and insight, helping you all to get through it together.